Skip to content Skip to footer navigation

 Most then finish up on the following Monday, known as 'Cyber Monday' due to its traditional association with online-only discounts.

-The Black Friday sales originated in the US, but have become increasingly common in Australia over recent years and are often seen as marking the beginning of the Christmas shopping season.
+Black Friday sales originated in the US, but have become increasingly common in Australia since the early 2010s and are now seen as marking the beginning of the Christmas shopping season.

 When is Black Friday?

-This is in line with the trend observed by the Australian Bureau of Statistics (ABS) of Black Friday sales events starting earlier and finishing later than previously.
+This is in line with the trend observed by the Australian Bureau of Statistics (ABS) of Black Friday sales events increasingly starting earlier and finishing later than they did in the past.

 Is Black Friday big in Australia?